fabriciodanioj/latestPrice/README.md

 # latestPrice
 A simple application that displays stock value through API calls.
 A screen with only one text input that will receive an action symbol (ex: aapl for Apple, fb for Facebook, twtr for Twitter) and return the company's last share value as well as other relevant information.

+# To use this aplication:

+- Install all the dependencies
+- Create a .env and set the environment variables : PUBLISHABLE_API, SECRET_API, BASE_URL(iexcloud api) and MONGO_URL (Set the mongodb database URL);
+- Run application: `yarn dev`
+- To tests run: `yarn test`

 # Api tokens